frconor-ebook/meditations/_posts/2025-05-26-the-ascension.md

 The urgency of the message of the angels is something that we could communicate to our own personal apostolic task every day.
 "Why do you keep looking up to heaven?"
 It\'s like an urgent call to action.

 With the Ascension, Our Lord\'s earthly mission comes to a close, and ours, as His disciples, begins.
-We may need to make a new beginning in that launching out into the deep (cf. Luke 5:4).
+We may need to make a new beginning in that launching out into the deep (*cf*.
+Luke 5:4).

 We could hear the words of Our Lord which He said to the apostles, "I do not pray that you should take them out of the world, but that you would keep them from evil" (John 17:15).